No single-use: How to limit your plastic waste as a traveller in Japan

 How big is Japan’s plastic problem?

-We did some research (after our trip), and sadly, what we feared is what we found.
+We did some research (after our trip), and sadly, what we feared was what we found.

-On a per capita basis, Japan is the world’s largest consumer of PET bottles, and second largest generator of plastic packaging waste.
-Japanese use on average 450 plastic shopping bags per person per year (more than one a day).
+On a per capita basis, Japan is the world’s largest consumer of PET bottles and the second largest generator of plastic packaging waste.
+Japanese use an average of 450 plastic shopping bags per person per year (more than one a day).

 Japan plastic waste generation per capita per annum | Plastic Atlas Japan (licence: CC-BY-NC-ND 4.0)